 Krooked House Art Shop – Located in Seaforth, Nova Scotia Krooked House is run by local Nova Scotian sisters Tonya and Shannon.
 They paint and create prints, ornaments, jewellery and crafts depicting scenes from life in Nova Scotia.
 From mermaids in cosy sweaters to, people surfing, whales in the harbour, winter scenes and more.
 Check out their colorful art work on their Facebook page HERE.

 Cole Harbour Candle Co. – Do not shop for these candles in person if you are hungry.
 It is almost cruel how delicious these candles smell and you can’t eat them.
 Featured scents are sugar cookie, egg nog, candy cane, candy apple, roasted chestnut, pumpkin caramel and more.
+They have also recently partnered with Peace By Chocolate to make candles that smell exactly like Syrian Chocolate.
 Order them now on their Facebook page HERE.

 BardBardBard – If you are looking for the PERFECT card to send a fellow Nova Scotian at home or abroad then look no further than BardBardBard.
 These unique and funky handmade 3D cards celebrate some of the best things of Nova Scotia.
 Popular cards include the Peggy’s Cove Lighthouse, the Halifax waterfront, and Lunenburg as well as popular culture memes like Elf, Gilmore Girls, Space Cats, and more.
+The most popular card by far this year however will be the Woody the Talking Christmas Tree card.
+If you know, you know.
 Buy them now on his Etsy shop HERE.

 Pottery is also a popular craft of many artisans in Nova Scotia.
-There are many to choose from but some artists that really create pottery in the essence of Nova Scotia are: East Wood Pottery, Toni Losey and Amy Scotia Pottery.
+There are many to choose from but some artists that really create pottery in the essence of Nova Scotia are: East Wood Pottery and Amy Scotia Pottery.
 East Wood Pottery creates mugs and plates with fishing scenes and unique ceramic ornaments.
-Toni Losey’s pottery has a unique design that makes her mugs and bowls stand out and features a few ornaments as well.
 While Amy Noel at Amy Scotia Pottery makes unique, wobbly mugs, tea cups, tea pots and more with designs sometimes inspired by the sea.